 Unless you have someone in to fix the garage door there is no excuse for leaving it open.
 The garage door after all is not some tiny, out of the way window, it’s the largest single component of your home’s exterior, the largest single moving object associated with your home and, for most people with an attached garage, the primary entrance to the home.
 You wouldn’t leave the front door open for no reason.
 And there is no excuse for leaving the garage door open either.
-To make our point we present 5 good reasons to always keep the garage door closed.
+To make our point, our garage door professionals present five good reasons to always keep the garage door closed.

 Avoid Security Issues and Ward off Garage Door Repair by Keeping it Closed

 Here are 5 reasons not to leave the garage door open while you shovel the walk or go out to the store.

 - Home Security - The most obvious reason to keep your garage door closed is to prevent thieves and assorted weasels from walking in and helping themselves to your belongings.
 But it’s not just your TV and PS4 console that are at stake.
 The safety of everyone in the home is also compromised by leaving the garage door open when you’re not using it.
 It’s a fact that even if someone doesn’t enter your home with the intention of hurting anyone, once they encounter someone inside things are liable to escalate quickly.
 Either because the intruder wants to intimidate the homeowner or the family member wants to protect their turf.